awsugblr/awsugblr/src/pages/blog/2021-01-14-jan-meetup-deploy-okd-aws.md

 ### Recording and the Presentation

 You can catch a video recording on Youtube [here](http://go.awsugblr.in/jan-21-meetup-video).

+`youtube: 2vGiumOtI9w`

 Slides are available on [Slideshare](http://go.awsugblr.in/jan-21-meetup-slides)

 ## Join the community